camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 :::

-##### Reference the credentials in secrets
+#### Reference the credentials in secrets

-Before installing the Helm chart, you need to create Kubernetes secrets to store the Keycloak database authentication credentials and the OpenSearch authentication credentials.
+Before installing the Helm chart, create Kubernetes secrets to store the Keycloak database authentication credentials and the OpenSearch authentication credentials.

 To create the secrets, run the following commands: